InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 2008-2012 | Chris Kirby
 2012-Present | Pila Malolo

-Bonneville Hotshots History 2001- Present
-The Bonneville IHC was established in 2001 to help fulfill BLM\'s commitment to provide national fire suppression resources.
+The Bonneville IHC was established in 2001 to help fulfill BLM's commitment to provide national fire suppression resources.
 The crew is based in Salt Lake City Utah, Salt Lake BLM Field Office.
 In 2001 the crew ran as a IHC(T) and received its certification in the Spring of